vongostev/lightprop2d/docs/Reference.md

 ```

-2D FFT alias with a choise of the fft module.
+2D FFT alias with a choice of the fft module.

 | Parameters    | Type             | Doc             |
 |:-------|:-----------------|:----------------|